-The Animal Rights National Conference is devoted to advancing the vision of animal rights, as promulgated at the 1990 "March For Animals" over the signatures of 50 organizations: "Animals have the right to live free from all forms of human exploitation."
+The Animal Rights National Conference is devoted to advancing the vision of animal rights, as promulgated at the 1990 "March For Animals" over the signatures of 50 organizations: "Animals have the right to be free from all forms of human exploitation."
 Consequently, advocacy of continued exploitation of animals under improved conditions, sometimes referred to as "happy meat," is not welcome.
 At the same time, we recognize that there are multiple paths, missions, strategies, and tactics for bringing us closer to the vision of animal rights.

 The more popular paths or missions include: